 The Master Gardener program originated in Canada with the Ontario Ministry of Agriculture Food and Rural Affairs (OMAFRA) initiative to engage volunteers to provide horticultural information to the public.
 Since 1985 London has had an active group of experienced gardeners who volunteer in the community.
 Each master gardener has completed an eligibility test and/or enrolled in independent-study courses at the University of Guelph or Dalhousie University.
-London Middlesex Master Gardeners organize events, teach courses, give talks, and answer gardening questions to assist them and help home gardeners every year.
+London Middlesex Master Gardeners organize events, teach courses, give talks, and answer gardening questions to assist thousands of home gardeners every year.

 Book a Master Gardener

 Informed!
 That’s how we’d like all home gardeners to be.